rvanmaanen/rvanmaanen.github.io/_posts/2020-04-17-Azure-DevOps-Yml-DotNetCore-Pipeline-CodeCoverage-SonarSource-Multiple-Test-Projects.md

 1. The artifact staging directory contents are published as build artifacts.

 # Improvements on pipeline from previous blogpost
-* ReportGenerator used to create a single truth that is used by both SonarSource and Azure DevOps.
+* ReportGenerator used to create a single truth that is used by both SonarCloud and Azure DevOps.
 I would love to see both SonarCloud and Azure DevOps being able to deal with multiple test/coverage files, but currently this appears to be the best solution.
 * No more Coverlet.runsettings file needed to set Coverlet output to OpenCover.
 * New pipeline uses SonarCloud instead of SonarQube.
 Be aware, this requires a different extension in Azure DevOps: